 One of the cardinal rules for contract renewals is to start early, the earlier the better.
 If your customers are on an annual renewal basis you should be getting started at least three months before the end of their contract.
 Waiting until the last moment can put you in a disadvantageous negotiating position.
 By starting early, you have ample time to evaluate the contract’s performance, identify potential improvements, negotiate changes, and avoid late renewal fees or the risk of contract termination.
 On top of this, you should be building tracking into your data that tells you which customers are likely to churn and which are likely to stay with you.
 This could be in the form of how active they are or how embedded into the product they are.

 2. Regularly Review Contract Performance

 Continuous monitoring of a contract’s performance is crucial.
 Is the contract meeting its objectives?
 Are both parties fulfilling their obligations?
 Regular reviews can help identify any issues or opportunities for improvement, which can inform your approach to the renewal process.
-You should have this build into your account managers role and this health should be reported up in the organization so senior leaders know when they should get involved in renewal motions.
+You should have this built into your account manager’s role and this health should be reported in the organization so senior leaders know when they should get involved in renewal motions.

 3. Evaluate the Relationship

 Contract renewals are not just about the contract itself but also about the relationship between the parties.
 How has the partnership been working?
 Is the relationship valuable to your business?

 One of the core things to understand here is whether or not you have a multithreaded relationship with the customer.
 Is it only one champion that is using your product or multiple?
 The more people you have beating your drum and telling the organization that your product is great the more likely you are to renew.
 An honest evaluation of the relationship can help you decide whether to renew the contract on the same terms, negotiate changes, or perhaps even seek a new partner.
 One of the core reasons that customers churn is because of a loss of champions and there isn’t anyone else to continue using the product.